pipelinelabo/datalaiq-wiki/configuration/parameters.md

 Applies to:			Webserver, Indexer
 Default Value:		false
 Example:			`Disable-Self-Ingest=true`
-Description:		The Disable-Self-Ingest parameter will prevent the webserver and indexer from ingesting their logs into the `gravwell` tag.
+Description:		The Disable-Self-Ingest parameter will prevent the webserver and indexer from ingesting their logs into the `datalaiq` tag.

 ####**Persist-Web-Logins**
 Applies to:        Webserver